 In April 2014, the family court issued a three-year CLETS domestic violence restraining order against Vikash.

 In May 2014, the family court held a hearing on spousal support.
 At the hearing, Ashlyne presented evidence that she had no salary or wages.
 She had applied instead for TANF (Temporary Assistance to Needy Families), SSI (Supplemental Security Income) or GA/GR (General Assistance/General Relief).
 The parties agreed to spousal support of $675.00 per month, but Ashlyne specifically objected to being required to look for work or being legally warned by the family court judge to become self-supporting (known as a Gavron warning).
-She based her objection on not having her current residency card because Vikash had stolen it and thus she had no Green Card.
-She also stated she was now on GA and living in a shelter.
+Ashlyne’s attorney objected to the seek-work order on the ground that she did not have her current residency card because Vikash had stolen it and “she has no status currently.”
+Her attorney also stated she was now on GA and living in a shelter.
 Vikash’s attorney argued Ashlyne had a duty to become self-supporting and that it was “her choice to come here and stay here.”
 In surrebuttal, Ashlyne’s attorney argued that Vikash had signed an Affidavit of Support which obligated Vikash to support her until she had worked 40 quarters of coverage under the Social Security Act.
 Vikash’s attorney countered that the Affidavit of Support was irrelevant in family court.

 The family court essentially ignored the Affidavit of Support.
 The judge ordered temporary spousal support of $675.00 per month and gave Ashlyne a Gavron warning because it was a short-term marriage [as a rule of thumb, defined as a marriage of less than ten-years’ duration through the date of separation].
 However, because Ashlyne did not have the legal ability to work in the United States without her permanent residency card, the family court judge denied the request that Ashlyne proactively find work.
 Instead, the judge ordered her to make reasonable and good faith efforts to obtain the necessary paperwork to be able to find work.